timruffles/angular-2-class/exercises/typescript.md

 ## How-to

-All TypeScript work should be written in app/typescript-exercise.
+All TypeScript work should be written in `/app/typescript-exercise`.

 Run `npm run exercise` to start an interactive session.
 Each change you make to a TypeScript file will recompile your code and run the `exercise` module.

 Write lots of `console.log()`s messages to yourself to test your understanding.

 ## Steps

+### Experiment with vars

 1. typescript-vars
 	1. in: app/typescript-exercises/exercise.ts